HermiTech-LLC/CircExplorer/README.md

 ## License

-Circuit Simulator is released under the GNU General Public License v3.0.
+This CircExplorer assumes legal liability statutes released under the GNU General Public License v3.0.
 For more details, see the [license file](https://github.com/LoQiseaking69/CircExplorer/blob/main/LICENSE).